JuliaIPU/IPUToolkit.jl/docs/src/compiler.md

     Timing of expressions taking longer than `typemax(UInt32) / tile_clock_frequency` (about 2 or 3 seconds depending on your IPU model) is unreliable because the difference between the starting and the ending cycle counts would overflow.

+    Note also that the `Poplar.TargetGetTileClockFrequency(target)` function [may not return a reliable value](https://github.com/UoB-HPC/ipu-hpc-cookbook/blob/96a37c2f7c745fb4e1ca0bc12fa68fe39df067a7/timing-program-execution/README.md#using-counters-on-the-ipu), but this is an upstream bug (this has been observed at least up to Poplar SDK v3.0).
+    You may have to use tools like `gc-monitor`, `gc-inventory`, or `gc-info --device-id <N> --tile-clock-speed` to obtain the correct tile clock frequency.

 ```@docs
 @ipucycles
 @ipushowcycles